1derwoman/1derwoman/README.md

-- 👋 Hi, I’m @1derwoman
+👋 Hi, I’m Rebecca
-- 👀 I’m a math lover interested in numerical computation.
+- 👀 I’m a math lover interested in numerical computation methods.
-- 🌱 I’m currently learning Data Science & Math with an emphasis in Scientific Computing.
+- 🌱 I’m currently learning Data Science & Mathematics with an emphasis in Scientific Computing.
 - 💞️ I’m looking to collaborate on AI / ML projects focusing on poverty alleviation and socioeconomic equality.
 - 📫 How to reach me: hinrichsr1@gator.uhd.edu